ghostery/banshee/README.md

 * Copy "Browser" and "Browser Resources" folder into your xcode project.

 ## Dependencies

 * CoreData.framework
 * SystemConfiguration.framework
 * libxml2.2.dylib
 * [Reachability.h](https://developer.apple.com/Library/ios/samplecode/Reachability/Listings/Reachability_Reachability_h.html#//apple_ref/doc/uid/DTS40007324-Reachability_Reachability_h-DontLinkElementID_7), [Reachability.m](https://developer.apple.com/Library/ios/samplecode/Reachability/Listings/Reachability_Reachability_m.html#//apple_ref/doc/uid/DTS40007324-Reachability_Reachability_m-DontLinkElementID_8)

-For Reachability code, copy and paste the 2 files into your Classes group in xCode.

 To include these dependencies you need to add them to your linked libraries.
 To do this click on project name in Project Navigator then click on your project target.
 Then under the "Build Phases" section you will see a "Link Binary With Libraries" item, expand it and click the "+" button.